argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune_others.md

 #### Define a task mapping

-After defining the `unification`, we can now define our `TrainingTaskMapping.for_text_classification`.
+Now we know which unification strategy to apply, we can now define our `TrainingTaskMapping.for_text_classification`.

 ::::{tab-set}